Kelsey Plum: Senior year

-During Plum's senior season, she became the all-time leading scorer for either gender in Pac-12 history, passing the former record of Stanford's Chiney Ogwumike in a December 11, 2016 win over Boise State.
+During Plum's senior season, she became the all-time leading scorer for either gender in Pac-12 history, passing the former record of Stanford's Chiney Ogwumike in a December 11, 2016, win over Boise State.
 The following month, during a win over Arizona, Plum became the first Pac-12 player, and the 12th NCAA Division I women's player, to reach 3,000 career points.
-On February 25, 2017, in the Huskies’ final regular season game, Plum scored a Pac-12 record 57 points in an 84–77 win over Utah.
+On February 25, 2017, in the Huskies' final regular season game, Plum scored a Pac-12 record 57 points in an 84–77 win over Utah.
 The record-setting output also gave Plum the NCAA Division I women's basketball career scoring record.
-She entered the game trailing Jackie Stiles’ previous record of 3,393 points by 53 points and broke the record in the fourth quarter.
+She entered the game trailing Jackie Stiles' previous record of 3,393 points by 53 points and broke the record in the fourth quarter.
 Plum led her Washington Huskies to a 29–6 record during her senior season, which boasted a record of 15–3 in the Pac-12.
 Plum, along with her third seeded Washington Huskies, made it to the regional semifinals of the NCAA tournament where they were knocked out by two seed Mississippi State.

-According to ESPN.com, Plum was unanimously selected as an Associated Press All-American First Teamer, an honor only given to five players in women’s college basketball.
+According to ESPN.com, Plum was unanimously selected as an Associated Press All-American First Teamer, an honor only given to five players in women's college basketball.
 Plum averaged 31.7 points while shooting 53 percent from the floor and 43 percent from three-point range during her senior campaign.
-Plum ended her senior season with a total of 1,109 points scored, an NCAA women’s basketball single season record.
+Plum ended her senior season with a total of 1,109 points scored, an NCAA women's basketball single season record.
 According to Excelle Sports, Plum broke the NCAA career free throw record, tallying 912 points from the free throw line throughout her illustrious career.
-Plum has also been named one of the five finalists for the Wooden Award, an award handed out to the best player in women’s college basketball, in the eyes of 250 sportscasters and writers.
-Plum was also named the AP player of the year for women’s college basketball, the first ever Washington Husky to earn the award.
-Other accolades Plum accumulated during her senior year include being a part of the all-Pac-12 team as well as winning the Pac-12 player of the year award, only the second husky ever to win the award, according to The Seattle Times’ website.
+Plum has also been named one of the five finalists for the Wooden Award, an award handed out to the best player in women's college basketball, in the eyes of 250 sportscasters and writers.
+Plum was also named the AP player of the year for women's college basketball, the first ever Washington Husky to earn the award.
+Other accolades Plum accumulated during her senior year include being a part of the all-Pac-12 team as well as winning the Pac-12 player of the year award, only the second husky ever to win the award, according to The Seattle Times' website.
 Plum also earned the Nancy Lieberman award, an honor given to the top point guard in women's college basketball, as well as the Dawn Staley award, handed out to the best guard in women's college basketball.
 Plum ended her outstanding career with a point total of 3,527 and an assist total of 519.
 She finished just 270 points shy of Pete Maravich's all-time scoring record regardless of gender.
-Plum graduated from Washington in June 2017 with a bachelor's degree in anthropology.
+Plum graduated from Washington in June 2017 with a bachelor's degree in anthropology and a 3.3 GPA.